MayraRobles/SimpleToDo/README.md

 ## Notes

-One of the challenges were getting used to using Android Studio.
+One of the challenge wes getting used to using Android Studio, and getting errors in the code

 ## License